OtakuForLife/Souzou/README.md

 The word **Souzou (創造)** in Japanese means *creation* or *imagination*.
 That core idea is at the heart of this project.
 Souzou isn’t just another tool to organize your thoughts — it’s a space designed to empower your capacity to **create**, **grow**, and **evolve** with clarity.

-Most personal knowledge management (PKM) tools are either too simple or overwhelming.
+Most personal knowledge management (PKM) tools are either too simple or overwhelming or (most importantly!) not open source.
 Souzou bridges that gap, providing a powerful feature set wrapped in a minimalist, calming interface.
 It's more than just a second brain — it's a **life management platform** built to help you live and think more intentionally.

-### Key Benefits:

-- ✍️ **Effortless Notes**: Markdown-based, richly linkable notes with a clean, distraction-free interface.
-- 🧠 **Second Brain Made Simple**: Link ideas, thoughts, and projects together naturally — no steep learning curve.
-- 🗖️ **Life Hub**: Manage tasks, goals, habits, journal entries, and calendars all in one place.
-- 🌱 **Grow Organically**: Start small and scale — design your system at your pace.
-- 🔐 **Local-First and Private**: Your data stays with you.
-Fully offline and secure.
-- 🌈 **Flexible and Customizable**: Make it yours with optional plugins and workflows.

-Souzou is inspired by tools like Obsidian, Notion, and Tana, but centers itself on life design.
-It's for thinkers, makers, and anyone seeking more intention in their digital and physical lives.
+---

+## My Vision
+I envision Souzou as a platform that is not another jumble of notes, but that is a living, breathing system that actively helps you manage your life, from simple notes, tasks, calendar events, to complex thoughts and ideas.
+It's a place where you can grow yourself without getting lost in the details and infrastructure.
+A tool that is not just a tool, but a companion throughout your daily life.

+---

+## Design Choices

+- **Web-based**: Souzou is designed to be accessible from anywhere, on any device but is not designed to be local-first.
+*Why?*
+With a self-hostable server that provides a REST API, you can easily trigger automations and integrations with other services from outside.
+- **Database**: Compared to multiple plain text files, Souzou uses a database to store your data.
+This allows for more complex functionality and relationships between your data with increased performance.
+---

+## Project Status

+ - [ ]

 ---